CREATE SCHEMA v14

 The name of the user who will own the new schema.
 The schema will be named the same as

 username.
 Only superusers may create schemas owned by users other than themselves.
-(Please note: In Advanced Server the role,
+(In EDB Postgres Advanced Server, the role

 An SQL statement defining an object to be created within the schema.

 CREATE SCHEMA.
 Other kinds of objects may be created in separate commands after the schema is created.